 Final Thoughts

-Glass jars with mechanical seals consistently beat standard plastic shakers in our freshness tests.
 Move your spice rack away from the stove today.
-Throw out anything that smells like dust, and transfer the rest into airtight containers.
+Throw out any powder that smells like dust, transfer your surviving seasonings into airtight borosilicate glass jars, and label the bottoms with today’s date.